On the Road to BW/4HANA

 Task List RS_B4H_TO_READY4CONVERSION

-The deletion of the MYSELF connection is the last thing to do.
+The deletion of the MYSELF connection is now part of the RS_B4H_TO_READY4CONVERSION task list.

 Once the MYSELF system is gone it is not possible anymore (referring to the old system):

 - refresh imported SAP Notes in SNOTE

 Last Stop before activating the “Ready for Conversion mode” Report RS_B4HANA_CONVERSION_CONTROL

 Note 1815374 – Clean up entries in tables after delete source system